The large intestine is the part of the digestive system whose role is to absorb water, then eliminate solid waste.

-The large intestine is broken down into two sections: the colon and the rectum.
+The large intestine is broken down into two sections, the colon, and the rectum.

-The large intestine is then broken down into three subsections.
-The first subsection is called the ascending colon, because it's going up or ascending upwards.
-The next part of the colon is called the transverse colon, because transverse means across.
-Then the next part is the descending colon, which is the part of the colon that is going down.
+The colon is broken down into three subsections.
+The first subsection is called the ascending colon because it's going up or ascending upwards.
+The next part is called the transverse colon, because transverse means across.
+The third part is the descending colon, which is the part of the colon that is going down.

 Waste is secreted through the anus and is nothing more than unabsorbed water, undigested matter, and bacteria that the body can't use.